-To get from the Puerto Jimenez Airstrip to Lapa Rios, you will take a beautiful—occasionally bumpy—45 minute trip in one of our jungle taxis.
-Be prepared for a few bumps and river crossings.
-Our drivers will point out birds and monkeys along the way.
-Depending on the road condition you should arrive at Lapa Rios within an hour.
-Our staff will welcome you, get you checked in and provide an eco lodge orientation: what to do/not to do, outline tours and activities, explain ecotourism’s sustainable practices and answer questions.
+To get from the Puerto Jimenez Airstrip to Lapa Rios, you will take a beautiful—albeit bumpy—45 minute trip in one of our jungle taxis.
+All the way, our drivers will point out birds, monkeys and other wildlife along the way.
+Depending on road conditions you should arrive at Lapa Rios within an hour.
+Our staff will welcome you, get you checked in and provide an eco lodge orientation: what to do/not to do, outline of our various tours and activities, explain ecotourism’s sustainable practices and answer any questions.
 If you arrive during a mealtime, feel free to proceed to the restaurant; check-in and orientation will follow.
 By the time you complete your Lapa Rios welcome, your luggage will have been delivered to your beautiful bungalow.

 FREQUENTLY ASKED TRAVEL-RELATED QUESTIONS

 The following is a list of suggested items to bring on for your adventure in the rainforest.
 Please keep in mind the luggage restrictions on the domestic flights are 25 pounds per person.

 Sports socks that go up to your knees (this is to make sure you don’t get a rash when wearing our rubber boots on the rainforest hikes, should you prefer to bring your own boots, we recommend lightweight, comfortable hiking or walking shoes that are waterproof.